lmas/thesis/thesis.typ

 And thanks to the double-ended queue acting as a buffer, most Edge devices (with limited computing resources) should be able to handle large amounts of data with ease.
-The following subsections will explore this.
+The following subsections will explore this and then @results will present the results.

 == Setting up hardware environment